initalishan/initalishan.github.io/content/posts/Ghazigram-host-Guid.md

   - Ghazigram
   - bot setup
   - guid
---- Ghazigram is a multiFutered Telegramn userbot.
+--- Ghazigram is a multiFutered Telegram userbot.

 If you want to Setup Ghazigram, so you have to follow few steps.